tsung1029/osiris-code.github.io/documentation/run.md

 ## Parallel (MPI/OpenMP) simulations

-Launching a parallel (MPI) OSIRIS simulation depends on the specific MPI library and/or queing system used.
+Launching a parallel (MPI) OSIRIS simulation depends on the specific MPI library and/or queuing system used.
 For example, if your system supports `mpiexec` then OSIRIS can be launched as any other MPI job, e.g.:

 ```bash
 $ mpiexec -np nnodes ./osiris input_file